 Engine Performance: Input Sensors

 There are many types of input sensors.
 The (ECT) or engine coolant temperature sensor is a variable resistor type sensor.
-It's an (NTC) or negative temperature coefficient thermistor because, as the coolant's temperature increases, its resistance decreases.
+It's an (NTC) or negative temperature coefficient thermistor because its resistance decreases as the coolant's temperature increases.
 It's vital in maintaining an engine's operating temperature.
 The sensor's signal changes according to the temperature of its environment, the engine coolant stream.

 The (IAT) or intake air temperature sensor is a thermistor that changes its signal according to intake air temperature.
 The PCM provides a richer air-fuel ratio as cool air passes the sensor.
 Cold air is denser and contains more oxygen than warm air does.

 The (TPI) throttle position sensor is a potentiometer that indicates the throttle plate's angle to the PCM.
-The ECM uses this sensor's information along with several others to control injector pulse width and timing.
+The ECM uses this sensor's information and several others to control injector pulse width and timing.